 Making it easy to support the causes that matter to you

-Givealittle Plan makes it easy for people to regularly support the causes on Givealittle that matter to them, and allows New Zealand employers to encourage their people’s generosity without the expense and hassle of building a payroll giving scheme from scratch.
+Now there's an easy way to set up regular donations to support causes on Givealittle that matter to you.
+Givealittle Plan makes it easy for to regularly support the causes on Givealittle and allows New Zealand employers to encourage their people's generosity without the expense and hassle of building a payroll giving scheme from scratch.

-So how does Givealittle Plan work in practice?
-It's easy!
-The first step is to register with Givealittle for a Member Account.
-Next, you create a plan and give it a name, by hitting the Plans tab on the left hand side of your My Givealittle page.
-Then you decide whether you want to donate using a credit card, or have the donation taken directly from your salary or wages.
-That’s it!
-You are ready to choose your plan beneficiaries.
+The first step is to create a Member Account with Givealittle.
+Next, create a plan and give it a name, by hitting the Plans tab on the left hand side of your My Givealittle page.
+Then decide whether you want to donate using a credit card, or have the donation taken directly from your salary or wages.
+You are now ready to choose your plan beneficiaries - that's it!

 How do I set up a regular donation with Givealittle Plan?